 |Performance – Great uptime and speedy store.|

-Although Shopify is one of the most popular software, it is also relatively older.
-There are several alternatives now in the market that provide much better flexibility and hence prove to be a better option.
+Just because Shopify is one of the best e-commerce store builders doesn’t mean it’d fit all the different needs.
+Several ecommerce builders in the market provide much better flexibility and prove to be better options.
 Some of the reasons why one may be looking for Shopify alternatives are as follows:

 - Shopify Payments: Restricted payment options are a deal-breaker.
-If you aren’t using Shopify’s own payment gateway, Stripe, you’ll have to pay up to 2% of the additional charge for each transaction.
+If you aren’t using Shopify’s own payment gateway, Stripe, you’ll have to pay up to a 2% additional charge for each transaction.

 - Need Better Control of SEO: For basic SEO needs, Shopify is spot-on good.
 But it doesn’t give you better control of your website to help your store organically on the SERPs.
 It limits on-page SEO since you cannot make changes or upload the Robots file.
 Such intricacy is needed to perform better on Google.